Testcase generation for random inputs.

 std::cout <<

-Restricts generator s.t. all values at index range are the same.
+Restricts generator s.t. all values at index range are equal.

 Random DNA sequence of length 8 with no equal adjacent values.

-Random binary sequence of length 10 with 5 1's that start with 1.
+Random binary sequence of length 10 with 5 1's that starts with 1.

 std::cout <<